 3. Dealing with the Past.
 Past atrocities haunt the Asia Pacific region, storing up potential trouble for the future.
-In general, the region has not done well at dealing with past atrocities.
-Legal accountability for past atrocities remains very rare.
-The prosecution of serious crimes in Timor - Leste remains a relatively rare exception.
+In general, the region has not done well at dealing with past atrocities, despite an index score of 56.
+This makes performance on dealing with past atrocities, like adoption of the Kigali Principles, an outlier in this study.
+The score accounts for those countries that have an absence of past atrocities, as well as those who are effective or poor at dealing them.
+Thus, in reality legal accountability for past atrocities remains very rare throughout the region.
 In most cases, impunity is the norm.
 For example, only a handful of Khmer Rouge perpetrators ever faced justice for their actions.
 Meanwhile, historic atrocity crimes in China, Indonesia, Myanmar and elsewhere have gone entirely unpunished.
 The region has also tended to shy away from truth and reconciliation processes that address past atrocity crimes.
 This creates a culture of impunity that helps sustain atrocity crimes.
 As a result, the underlying grievances and injustices that can give rise to violent conflict and atrocity crimes remain unaddressed.

-PART III: COUNTRY ASSESSMENTS
+PART IV: COUNTRY ASSESSMENTS